How the public is betting the Bills vs. Chiefs in the AFC Divisional round

 Bills vs. Chiefs: Point Spread

 The Chiefs are 1.5-point favorites.
-53% of handle and 53% of total bets are on the Chiefs to cover.
+56% of the handle and 52% of total bets are on Bills to cover.

-Is the public right?
-The line on this game opened up as the Chiefs as a 2.5 point favorite and has slowly gotten smaller and smaller since.
-The Bills won by 18 points earlier in the season, but Kansas City is on fire and have won 10 of its last 11 games, with six of those wins coming against playoff teams.
-Buffalo has a top 3 offense and defense in the NFL and have been relatively consistent all season, with a few random hiccups here and there, like a loss to Jacksonville earlier this year but are currently riding a five game winning streak.

-This is going to be a really tight game, so the public is smart to be so evenly split.

 Over/Under

-Total points is installed at 54.5.
-93% of handle and 68% of total bets are on the over.
+Total points is installed at 54.0.
+84% of the handle and 70% of total bets are on the over.

-Is the public right?
-Buffalo is averaging 28.4 points per game and have scored at least 30 in three of the last five games they’ve played.
-It doesn’t really matter how good of a defense they play, New England has a top-10 unit and the Bills hung 47 on them last week.

-The same can be said for the Chiefs, who rank fourth in the NFL with 28.2 points per contest.
-They’ve scored 30 or more points in five of their last six games.
-Even in the first meeting between these teams, when the KC offense was in a weeks-long rut, the total still hit 58.

 Moneyline

-The Chiefs are -125 favorites while the Bills are +105 underdogs.
-53% of handle and 63% of total bets are on the Bills to win.
+The Chiefs are -120 favorites and the Bills are +100 underdogs.
+55% of the handle and 64% of total bets are on Bills to win.

-Is the public right?
-Much like the spread, this is a really tight one.
-The Bills haven’t won a road playoff game since the 1990s, so there’s a bit of history against them there.
-Still, this Buffalo team seems to be different from those in the past, even the 2020 team that made the AFC title game.

-63% of the bets being on Buffalo to win seems like a larger amount than anticipated.
-We figured It would be much closer to a 50/50 split because this game basically looks like a toss up at this point.

 If you or someone you know has a gambling problem, crisis counseling and referral services can be accessed by calling 1-800-GAMBLER (1-800-426-2537) (IL/IN/MI/NJ/PA/WV/WY), 1-800-NEXT STEP (AZ), 1-800-522-4700 (CO/NH), 888-789-7777/visit ccpg.org/chat (CT), 1-800-BETS OFF (IA), 877-8-HOPENY/text HOPENY (467369) (NY), call/text TN REDLINE 1-800-889-9789 (TN), or 1-888-532-3500 (VA).
 21+ (18+ NH/WY).
 Physically present in AZ/CO/CT/IL/IN/IA/MI/NH/NJ/NY/PA/TN/VA/WV/WY only.
 Eligibility restrictions apply.
 See draftkings.com/sportsbook for full terms and conditions.